birdieee/Daily-Weather-/README.md

 ## Project Inspiration

-WeatherAura was born from the simple need for better, more reliable weather forecasts.
+Daily-Weather was born from the simple need for better, more reliable weather forecasts.
 As two tech enthusiasts with a passion for the outdoors, we recognized the importance of accurate weather data for planning outdoor activities.
 Our aim was to create a weather app that not only delivers precise and timely weather information but also helps users feel a deeper connection with their environment.
 This project represents not just a functional tool, but our commitment to blending technology with the appreciation of nature.

 ## Challenges Faced